fridchikn24/loanpredictions/README.md

 # loanpredictions
-Using machine learning and stacking classifiers to predict loan approval
+Utilized a randomforest classifier to predict loan approval

-Created a logistic regression, Kernel SVC classifier, and Decision tree classifier, then stacked them with a Random Forest classifier as the final estimator